webxos/macroslow/law/library/README.md

-# MAML Main Library Guide
+# MAML Library Guide
-## Enhanced with TORGO for Glastonbury 2048 SDK
+## Updated 2025

-**Objective**: This guide provides a comprehensive reference for **Markdown as Medium Language (MAML)** and its integration with the **TORGO archival protocol** within the Glastonbury 2048 AES Suite SDK.
+**Objective**: This guide provides a comprehensive reference for **Markdown as Medium Language (MAML)** and its integration with the **MACROSLOW** within the Glastonbury 2048 AES Suite SDK.
 It supports astrobotany, quantum linguistics, and space operations, leveraging NASA/SpaceX APIs, NVIDIA CUDA, and 2048-bit AES encryption.

-**Purpose**: MAML standardizes executable workflows, while TORGO ensures secure, federated data archiving.
-Together, they enable researchers to build quantum-ready, interoperable systems for space missions and sustainable technologies.
+**Purpose**: The MAML syntax standardizes executable workflows, while ensuring secure, federated data archiving.
+Together, it enables researchers to build quantum-ready, interoperable systems for space missions and sustainable technologies within Model Context Protocol.

-**Structure**: This guide includes 10 Markdown files, covering MAML’s syntax, TORGO integration, and use cases, with an index, glossary, and library for reference.
+**Structure**: This guide includes 10 Markdown files, covering MAML’s syntax, integration, and use cases, with an index, glossary, and library for reference.

 ## Index
 1. **MAML_Introduction.md**: Overview of MAML and its role in the SDK.
 2. **MAML_Syntax.md**: Structure and components of MAML files.
-3. **MAML_TORGO_Integration.md**: Combining MAML with TORGO for archiving.
+3. **MAML_Integration.md**: Combining MAML with TORGO for archiving.
 4. **MAML_Astrobotany_UseCase.md**: Archiving astrobotany data with TORGO.
 5. **MAML_Quantum_Linguistics.md**: Quantum linguistic workflows with MAML.
 6. **MAML_SpaceX_NASA_APIs.md**: Integrating space data with MAML/TORGO.